-For Dr. Rose, Mr. Luckshire, Mr. Haynes and Dr. Hruby, we paid as base salary in 2012 in accordance with their effective employment agreements.
+For Dr. Rose, Mr. Luckshire, Mr. Haynes and Dr. Hruby, in 2013, we paid a base salary in accordance with their effective employment agreements.
 Base salary was reviewed and set by our Compensation Committee.
 These base salary levels reflect our Compensation Committee's subjective judgment, which took into account each executive's respective position and tenure, our present needs, the executive's individual performance, achievements and prior contributions and anticipated performance levels.